Young Street Terraces

-The Young Street Terraces are heritage-listed former government offices and nurses' quarters, and now offices, at 36-42 Young Street, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+The Young Street Terraces are heritage-listed former government offices and nurses' quarters, and now offices, at 36-42 Young Street, in the Sydney central business district in New South Wales, Australia.
 Its design and construction was attributed to Joseph Paul Walker and built from 1874 to 1875.
 It is also known as the Sydney Hospital Nurses Annex; Nurses quarters; or Government Offices.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The land occupied by Young Street Terraces was originally part of the grounds of First Government House.
 In 1851, the land was granted to Municipal Council of Sydney which subsequently subdivided it for sale.
 Lots 1 and 2 were sold to O. J. Caraher in 1866, then on to W. Andrews in 1874, and to builder J. W. Walker later that year.
 Walker built the terrace houses c.
 1874-5 and leased them as offices to the Mining Board (Nos.
 36, 38 and 40) and the Department of Lands (No. 42).
 Between 1876–1881, the Department of Mines opened a mining museum in two rooms on the ground floor of No. 38.
 In 1881, Walker sold the property to J. Robertson.
 In 1884 the government used the property for Public Works Department offices.
 Various government departments continued to occupy the terraces until 1936.
 Between 1937–1982 the terraces provided temporary accommodation for nurses from Sydney Hospital, with the offices converted into living quarters.
 The rear of the site was converted into a car park in 1961.
 In 1982, the Sydney Hospital relinquished the building which remained unoccupied after the completion of the Museum of Sydney and associated conservation work on the terraces.
 In late 1997, the building was refurbished by the Department of Public Works and Services to provide office accommodation for the Sydney Festival and the NSW Historic Houses Trust.
 The property title was transferred to the Minister for the Arts in 1998.